 Hillsdale, New York

 Nestled in the Hudson Valley this “cabin” is for anyone who craves the outdoors but really wants a more modern experience.
 This two-bedroom cabin was specifically designed to “get as close to nature as possible.”

 It’s furnished with natural, vintage, and mid-century decor and seamlessly blends the architecture of the home into the forest floor.
 Definitely worth saving up for.
 At $350 per night it’s much more expensive than the other cabins on the list but can sleep up to 4 guest comfortably.

 Still less than $100 per night and much better than a fancy hotel cramped into the city.

 Rabun Gap, Georgia

 So what are you waiting for?
-Find some friends, spend a Friday night hanging out, planning where you want to go, and then book something!
+Find some friends, spend a Friday night hanging out, planning where you want to go, and then book one of these photogenic cabins.
 I promise you won’t regret it.